(Lakes Cave, Planitero & beyond)

 Me by the lake.

 Back to the main road.
-Less than a kilometer down the road there is a sign and a sharp turn right.
+Less than a kilometer down the road, there is a sign and a sharp turn right.
 The sign says “ΥΔΑΤΑ ΣΤΥΓΩΣ, ΚΑΣΤΡΑΚΙ, ΓΚΟΛΦΩΣ ΒΡΥΣΗ” (=Styx waters, Kastraki, Golfo’s Fountain).
-It worth taking this detour to visit the “Golfo’s Fountain”.
-The road is wide enough, but due to erosion at several points sharp rocks have emerged, which makes it precarious for the car tires.
-Drive carefully and have in mind that in every road fork you encounter take the right leg.
-With some patience and after about 2-3 km you are supposed to see Krathis river, by which stands Golfo’s Fountain.
+Visiting the “Golfo’s Fountain” is worth taking this detour.
+The road is wide enough, but sharp rocks have emerged due to erosion at several points, making it precarious for the car tires.
+Drive carefully and remember that take the right leg at every road fork you encounter.
+With some patience and after about 2-3 km, you are supposed to see Krathis River, which stands at Golfo’s Fountain.
 I say “supposed” because I did not follow the last third part of the road.
-The reason for that is that there was a misleading paper sign at that point and I could not decide which way to take and also, I was not sure at all this was the right road to the fountain anyway.
+The reason for that is that there was a misleading paper sign at that point, and I could not decide which way to take it, and also, I was not sure this was the right road to the fountain anyway.
 As I wrote earlier, Golfo did not exist, so there should be no fountain where she used to go and bring water.
-This modern monument is just a tourist attraction, and one of those things you have to visit while in the area.
-It is Golfo’s fountain after all!!!!
+This modern monument is just a tourist attraction and one thing you must visit while in the area.
+It is Golfo’s fountain, after all!!!!

 Public fountains are abundant in the area.